MSU-Libraries/colophon/README.md

   ]
 }
 ```
-However, writing to the results file in this next manner **is bad**:
+However, writing to the results file in this next manner **is discouraged**:
 ```
 {
   "/path/to/fileA.txt": [